 GST and/or duties are payable on any item that is temporarily imported if the goods are:

 - Not exported out of Singapore upon expiry of the temporary import period.

-You must apply for a Customs In-Payment GST permit and indicate the previous temporary import permit number in the “Previous Permit No.” field.
+You must obtain a Customs In-Payment GST permit and indicate the previous temporary import permit number in the “Previous Permit No.” field.

 Import & Export Permits

-You should apply for the relevant Customs permits via TradeNet before the actual importation and prior to the re-exportation of the goods.
+You should obtain for the relevant customs permits via TradeNet before the actual importation and prior to the re-exportation of the goods.

 You must produce the permits to the checkpoint officers for verification at the time of cargo clearance, if it is stated in the permit condition.

 Officers at the entry points may affix a seal onto a package or container before releasing the goods.
 The sealed goods would be unstuffed under Customs supervision.

 The organiser/local freight forwarder/local Declaring Agent/exhibitor must e-file for Customs supervision of unstuffing at least 1 working day before the intended unstuffing operation.
 Fees will be charged for the supervision.

 Re-exported Goods imported under the Temporary Import Scheme